great-northern-diver/loon/website/md/learn_bind.md

   gesture with a visual item on the display.
 * Canvas bindings evaluate code triggered by a keyboard and mouse gesture on the plot as a whole.
-* There are also a number of content bindings that evaluate callback functions when the collection of layers, glyphs, or navigators changes.
+* Content bindings evaluate callbacks when the collection of layers, glyphs or navigators changes.

 <Tcl> Besides the `bind` subcommand we also provide the `systembind`
 subcommand. `bind` and `systembind` can be used